LeetLLM

 Production patterns

 Moving from a prototype that occasionally outputs valid JSON to a production system that processes thousands of requests reliably requires defensive engineering.
-The following patterns address the most common failure modes and lifecycle challenges associated with structured output generation.
+These patterns address the most common failure modes and lifecycle challenges associated with structured output generation.

 1. Preserve useful intermediate evidence for hard tasks